-Phone directories list a Frank LaRocca and wife Rose in Los Angeles, 1930.
-The couple resided at 2303 Gatewood.
+1931 and 32 Los Angeles phone directories list Frank LaRocca and wife Rose in Los Angeles.
+The couple reside at 2303 Gatewood.

-Ned, his wife Virginia LaRocca and their 9 year old daughter Donna, joined Frank and Rose in Los Angeles.
-The family moved into a house located at 2234 Shoredale Ave., about two blocks away from Frank and Rose on Gatewood.
+Ned, his wife Virginia LaRocca and 9-year-old Donna, join Frank and Rose in Los Angeles by 1934.
+The family moved into a house located at 2234 Shoredale Ave.
+It’s located about two blocks away from Frank and Rose on Gatewood.

-1937: Frank is admitted to Methodist Hospital with peritonitis/perforated duodena.
-After one week in the hospital, Frank dies, having contracted pneumonia two day previous.
+According to his death certificate, Frank is admitted to Methodist Hospital with peritonitis/perforated duodena.
+After one week in the hospital, Frank dies there, having contracted pneumonia two day previous.

 The National Broadcasting Company originally used the phrase Radio City to describe their studios at Rockefeller Center in New York City.
 When NBC opened their new Hollywood studios at Sunset and Vine in 1938, they placed the words Radio City prominently on the front of their new building.
 However, the area between Hollywood Boulevard and Sunset Boulevard on Vine Street became known as Radio City for tourists and locals alike who visited the many radio studios and radio themed cocktail lounges and businesses in the area.radiocityhollywood.com